France to bring proposal to ban Masood Azhar after assuming UNSC presidency: Sources

 Hours after India carried out the air strikes against the biggest training camp of JeM in Balakot, UN Secretary General Antonio Guterres reiterated his "urgent appeal to both the Government of India and the Government of Pakistan to exercise maximum restraint to ensure that the situation does not further deteriorate."

-His spokesperson Stphane Dujarric told reporters at the daily press briefing that the UN Chief is "obviously following this situation very closely.
+His spokesperson Stephane Dujarric told reporters at the daily press briefing that the UN Chief is "obviously following this situation very closely.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)